Tabernas Desert

+The Tabernas Desert is located between the Sierra de los Filabres to the north, the Sierra Alhamilla to the south-southeast and the Sierra Nevada to the west.

 Climate

-The Tabernas Desert is defined mainly by a cold semi-arid climate and a cold desert climate.
-Situated between the Sierra de los Filabres to the north and the Sierra de Alhamilla to the south-southeast, it is isolated from the humid winds of the Mediterranean Sea, in an area with little rainfall known as Levante.
+The Tabernas Desert is defined mainly by a hot desert climate, a hot semi-desert climate, a cold desert climate, and a cold semi-desert climate.
+It is isolated from the humid winds of the Mediterranean Sea in an area with little precipitation known as Levante.

 In the lowest elevations of the Tabernas basin (about 400 m above sea level), the average annual temperature is close to 18.0 C. Due to its relative proximity to the coast and its relatively high altitude, temperatures in winter vary between 0–12 C in the higher altitudes to 6–15 C in the lower altitudes while temperatures in the summer vary from 16–29 C in the higher altitudes to 20–31 C in the lower altitudes.
 The annual average precipitation is 15–22 cm (depending on the zone) with only one-third falling in the hot season (May to October).
-The average annual sunshine is about 2900 hours.
+The average annual sunshine varies from 2800 to 3000 hours.

-Thus the climate, from 400–800 m, is semi-arid of "Syrian" type, which means that the dry season occurs during the hot season (the six hottest months of the year).
+Thus the climate, from 400–800 m, is an arid and semi-arid type.
 This characteristic is also aggravated by the foehn effect.

-Above about 800–900 meters the precipitation increases, thus reducing the dry summer season, while the temperature drops.
-At these elevations, the Tabernas basin climate is not semi-arid any more but Mediterranean.